Creating Shared Value and Social Enterprise

 Hom Mahat Organic Farming Community Enterprise

-The Reforestation and Creation of Learning Resources and Sustainable Community (Khao Huai Mahat) Project commenced its operations in 2010 through the collaboration of four organizations, namely the Faculty of Forestry, Kasetsart University, the Air and Coastal Defense Command, Konrakpa Club under Chaklukya – Huai Mahat Community, and PTT Global Chemical Public Company Limited.
-The project targets to restore forest ecosystems and improve the quality of local life, economy, and society by encouraging public participation in sustainable forest and environmental conservation, leading to the development and establishment of the Hom Mahat Organic Farming Community Enterprise.
-It also encourages local farmers to organically cultivate medicinal plants that are native to Khao Huai Mahat Mountain, namely “Rue Hom” and “Wan Sao Long”, with “Sampran Model” as a consultant to create products, such as Wan Sao Long tea and green oil.
-The propagated plants are then planted in Khao Huai Mahat Mountain.
-In 2022, the project generated an income of 87,389 baht.
+The Reforestation and Creation of Learning Resources and Sustainable Community (Khao Huai Mahat) Project commenced its operations in 2010 through the collaboration of four organizations, namely the Faculty of Forestry, Kasetsart University, the Air and Coastal Defense Command, Konrakpa Club under Chaklukya – Khao Huai Mahat Community, and PTT Global Chemical Public Company Limited.
+The project targets to restore forest ecosystems and improve the quality of local life, economy, and society by encouraging public participation in sustainable forest and environmental conservation, leading to the development and establishment of the Khao Hom Mahat Organic Farming Community Enterprise.
+It also encourages local farmers to organically cultivate medicinal plants that are native to Khao Huai Mahat Mountain, namely “Rue Hom” and “Wan Sao Long”, with “Sampran Model” as a consultant to create products, such as Wan Sao Long tea, green oil, herbal compresses and inhalers were produced by the group, which also replanted propagated herbal seedlings back into Khao Huay Mahat.
+In 2024, the group generated an income of 70,336 baht, contributing to a cumulative income of 393,689 baht over the period from 2022 to 2024.

 Social Enterprise Quinine Cafe' Rayong Industrial Estate Technical College

-GC, in collaboration with Rayong Industrial Estate Technical College, established the Department of Food and Nutrition to further extend community product development and launched the College’s “Quinine Café” based on social enterprise practices.
-The Café targets to utilize local ingredients which GC encouraged local communities to cultivate organically, such as “Rue Hom”, “Wan Sao Long”, Centella Asiatica, and ginger, to develop food products and souvenirs.
-This initiative adds value to the crops through healthy food recipes that boost immunity against non-communicable diseases (NCDs).
-The acquired knowledge has been incorporated into the College’s curriculum and in the development of healthy products as well as shared with the public to reduce risks of NCDs.
+GC, in collaboration with Rayong Industrial Estate Technical College, to enhance local organic products and develop the College’s “Quinine Café” based on Social Enterprise (SE) practices.
+Raw materials sourced from the community, such as “Rue Hom”, “Wan Sao Long”, Centella Asiatica, and ginger, to develop into health food products and souvenirs.
+The acquired knowledge has been incorporated into the College’s curriculum and shared with the public to reduce risks of NCDs.